a baseboard heater with its cover off

 A furnace doesn’t convert all its power into heat, especially the electric variety!

-Boilers primarily run on natural gas, but there’s also the electric variety.
+Boilers primarily run on natural gas, but some models utilize electricity instead.

 a modern house buried in snow with trees all around it